Safe Deposit Boxes

 - The Safe Deposit Box service is subject to limitations and exclusions.
-See the full terms and conditions or please ask in the Market Street, Manchester branch.
+See the full terms and conditions (PDF, 161KB) or please ask in the Market Street, Manchester branch.

 - Safe Deposit Boxes are subject to availability and there may be times when access is restricted, for instance for essential maintenance or there may be a delay if in use.

 - A Safe Deposit Box is not an alternative to insurance – you are responsible for arranging suitable insurance for your possessions.

 - To understand how the personal information you give us will be used, we strongly advise that you read our Privacy Statement or you can ask us for a copy.